slav-gael/dont-go-bad/README.md

 Cameron Wittrock - About page, this readme

-Gillian Hepworth - I figured out our search mechanism and a lot of the mechanisms and inner workings of the website, especially early on in the project.
+Gillian Hepworth - I came up with the name of our project.
+I figured out our search mechanism and inner workings of the website, especially early on in the project.
+I updated some aspects of the about page in conjunction with Cameron and did some basic styling before Kade did a fantastic job finishing things up.

 Kade Morrill - Components, hosting, styling